Leonardo da Vinci Galleries – Milano

 BOOKING is MANDATORY from the website>>>

-It is mandatory to wear SAFETY MASKS during the whole visit and to maintain a 2-METER DISTANCE between each individual
+It is mandatory to wear FACE MASKS during the whole visit and to keep an intetpersonal of at least 1 meter.

 It is possible to have a virtual tour of the museum and find out amazing stories about science, news, Leonardo and much more at the Museum of Science and Technology of Milan>>>